 Training packages are available to workers in Adoption and Fostering (ASI-AF) and Child Care (ASI-CC).
 The Attachment Style Interview itself is exactly the same it is only the training that differs slightly.
 The differences in training are that case studies and implementation discussions are geared towards adoption and fostering in those services and child care for practitioners working in that field.
-The ASI Interview Pack, which is used to administer and rate the measure is the same for both and called ASI Interview Pack for Adoption/Fostering and Child Care.
+The ASI Interview Pack, which is used to administer and rate the measure is the same for both and called ASI Interview Pack for adoption, fostering and child protection and child care.

 The ASI relevance to Adoption and Fostering Teams is:

 * To provide social workers in the field with a tool in assessing adoptive parents current supportive network, quality of close relationships and relating ability to help establish their likely resilience and ability to provide a stable family context for children.

 * As a means of evidencing parents’ support needs over the course of crises that may arise with the child once placed.